Installing Windows XP 32-bit directly from an ISO requires 3 boots, the first two boots must be from the E2B USB drive:

 9. Press Alt+2 - this is the safest and most reliable option for XP Step 2 (or use Alt+3 but you must leave the USB drive connected - if you used OEM+WinVBlock you MUST use Alt+2 and not Alt+3)

 Now choose the SAME ISO XP install file that you chose in step 1.
-If you get an 'asms files not found' error, repeat the whole install again but try the WinVBlock driver.
+If you get an 'asms files not found' error, repeat the whole install again from 'Step 1' but choose the WinVBlock driver.
 If possible, always load the whole ISO into RAM (answer Y when prompted).

 10. Windows Setup GUI Mode will run and you can complete the installation of Windows XP (after it reboots)